 We feel that BMAT is a fair and transparent method for selecting for interview.
 We value that it is not only a test of aptitude, but also of knowledge.
 BSMS believes that it is important that applicants are able to demonstrate that they are able to construct a clear argument and present it using a good level of written English; this can be evidenced in Section 3.

 We believe that the BMAT allows applicants to put themselves in the spotlight; if you have the ability and talent to succeed in medicine then the BMAT gives you the perfect opportunity to show us, regardless of your background.
 BSMS scores the BMAT out of 28 (9 marks for Section 1, 9 for Section 2 and 5 marks for each element of Section 3) we then rank all applicants according to their total score out of 28 and work down the rankings to fill our interview places.
-For 2015 entry applicants who scored 15.1 or above were invited for interview (the cut off score will vary each year).
+For 2016 entry, applicants without contextual data who scored 16 or above were invited for interview (the cut off score will vary each year).

 To help you prepare for the test, BMAT have produced a number of very useful resources including guides to the content of the course and past test papers.

 You are required to register with BMAT assessment centres prior to the test.
 Please refer to the BMAT website for key dates and additional information.
 The results of the BMAT will be used to assess each application and will form part of the process to select applicants for interview.
 BMAT may also be used as a final discriminator if needed after interview.